Hibou57/External-Programs-ST3/README.md

   use
   [External Command](https://packagecontrol.io/packages/External%20Command).

-They may be installed together, as their features do not overlaps (I'm personally using a patched version of `External Command` along to `External_Programs`).
+They may be installed together, as their features do not overlap (I'm personally using a patched version of `External Command` along to `External_Programs`).